 However, if you look at the X-E5 as a long-term photography system rather than a casual purchase, it makes more sense.

-I found some images from Fujifilm's eight-year-old X-T2 camera which I reviewed, in my photo library, and they still impress today.
-The X-T2 would probably still be OK today.
+I found some images in my photo library taken with the Fujifilm X-T2 camera which I reviewed eight years ago and they still look great.
+The X-T2 would probably still be OK today to use for most photography work.

 The X-E5 rewards patience and learning with fantastic image quality in a portable package, and the camera is quite a unique proposition at the moment with no other manufacturer offering a similar technology package.